skeetio/learngraphql-lessons/1-basics/10-using-a-real-data-source.md

 const authorsCollection = db.collection('authors');
 ~~~

 Now it's time to write the logic inside our mutation `createAuthor`.
-For that, we will be using `promised-mongo` package's promise API.
+For that, we will be using the `promised-mongo` package to promise an API.

-So, this will be our mutation with mongo related code:
+So, this will be our mutation with mongo-related code:

 ~~~
 const Mutation = new GraphQLObjectType({